lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ```

 # Array partition with pointers

 Takes an array and index.
-Rearrange A so that elements less than A[i] (pivot) appears first, followed by elements equals to the pivot and then greater than the pivot
+Rearrange A so that elements less than A[i] (pivot) appears first, followed by elements equals to the pivot and then greater than the pivot <br>
-Time complexity: O(n). n is the length of array
+Time complexity: O(n). n is the length of array <br>
-Space complexity: O(1)
+Space complexity: O(1) <br>

 ```python
 def dutch_array_partition(nums: List[int], pivot_index: int):
     """